msprITU/Waymo-Crowd-Analysis/README.md

 ## Crowd Analysis by Transfer Learning
+In this method we employ the [CSRnet network](https://github.com/leeyeehoo/CSRNet), originally developed for people crowd counting and adapted this network to the area of vehicle crowd counting using [Waymo](https://waymo.com/open/) and [TRANCOS](https://waymo.com/open/) datasets.
+To improve the network performance, transfer-leraning-based Waymo models are trained using pretrained models trained on datasets such as ShanghaiTech and TRANCOS.
+Our work is presented in our paper titled ["Vehicle Crowd Analysis via Transfer Learning"](https://ieeexplore.ieee.org/document/10382876) at the 30th ICECS 2023 conference.

 ### Trained Model Files
-Models trained for the 30th ICECS 2023 conference paper ["Vehicle Crowd Analysis via Transfer Learning"](https://ieeexplore.ieee.org/document/10382876) are available here.
+You can access our trained model files here.
 <!---[https://raw.githubusercontent.com/msprITU/Waymo-Crowd-Analysis/main/icecs2023.pdf]--->
 |Network|Trained On|Pretrained On|Epoch|Link|
 |-------|----------|-------------|-----|----|